Josh Jung Player Props: Rangers vs. Mariners

-On Friday, Josh Jung (batting .450 in his past 10 games) and the Texas Rangers face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
-First pitch is at 8:05 PM ET.
+Josh Jung, who is hitting .436 in his past 10 games, will be in action for the Texas Rangers versus the Seattle Mariners on June 3 at 4:05 PM ET.

-He had two hits (going 2-for-4 with a double) in his most recent appearance against the Tigers.
+He had a hitless performance in his last game (0-for-3) against the Mariners.

 Josh Jung Game Info & Props vs. the Mariners